ahamez/protox/README.md

 }
 ```

 You can interact with `Msg` as if it were a native Elixir structure.
-For example, note how the map `b` is translated into a [map](https://hexdocs.pm/elixir/Map.html):
+For example, note how the protobuf map `b` is translated into an Elixir [map](https://hexdocs.pm/elixir/Map.html):

 ```elixir
 iex> msg = %Msg{a: 42, b: %{1 => "a map entry"}}